kblomqvist/yasha/README.md

         return vars # Return value has to be dictionary
 ```

+### Variable pre-processing before template rendering

-If you need to post-process the parsed variables accomplished by the built-in TOML and YAML parsers, you can just declare new parsers to handle TOML and YAML files.
+If you need to process the parsed variables accomplished by a built-in parser, you can just declare a new parser to overwrite the built-in parser like this.

 ```python
 import yasha